 Suzanne: It’s a great question.
 I would turn it a little bit on its head, because I would say that if you really have purpose, it really is infused in why people joined your company.
 It’s infused in the way decisions are made.
 It’s infused in the way that there are cultural norms about how people treat each other.
 It’s also infused in knowing what the role is that you should be playing at a particular time.

 I’ll give you an example.
-I talked about our purpose, which is impact that matters to our people, our clients and our communities.
+I talked about our purpose, which is impact that matters to our people, our clients, and our communities.
 One of the things that we knew when COVID-19 first hit, is we had done a piece about resilient leadership and the way we think about the response to COVID-19 is respond, recover and thrive.
 We knew that in the response portion, that it was largely a medical response that was required at scale globally.
 And in that world, we had a role to play but it was a relatively small role, while the medical community responded to the pandemic.
 There were very specific things we could do to help our employees respond and help our clients respond.
 We weren’t critical, we weren’t, at the center of that: Our best and highest purpose was to make sure that we helped our people and our clients, but sort of put our heads down and did that and weren’t confused about the role we played.
 As we move to recover and thrive, we believe our purpose, interpreted through what the world needs, is different.
 That’s what we do.
-We help organisations come together to solve complex business problems and we believe we do have a much more significant role to play in those worlds.
-So, again, purpose allows you to make better decisions about what your role is and, as things change, to prioritise what you do and how you do it.
+We help organizations come together to solve complex business problems, and we believe we do have a much more significant role to play in those worlds.
+So, again, purpose allows you to make better decisions about what your role is and, as things change, to prioritize what you do and how you do it.

 Suzanne: I totally get it.
 It’s a challenge for us.
-We globally have a lot of people and so maintaining that connectivity to both our people and to our clients is obviously top of mind.
+We globally have a lot of people, and so maintaining that connectivity to both our people and to our clients is obviously top of mind.
 I’d say a couple of things: One, even though we’re physically apart, there is a really unique human connection that’s going on right now because this environment is hitting everyone, collectively.
 That’s pretty unique.
 The last time something significant happened like this was 2008.
 But it was very lumpy.
 It impacted certain people very significantly and [for] other people it was less of a cause.
-I think [we’re] really leaning into the fact that we’re all experiencing this in big and small ways and that’s really something to think about.
+I think [we’re] really leaning into the fact that we’re all experiencing this in big and small ways, and that’s really something to think about.